ox/aim-oscar-server/Readme.md

 ## Getting Started

-Clone this repository, make sure you have [Go](https://go.dev/) installed in your terminal's path, then run:
+Clone this repository and make sure you have [Go](https://go.dev/) installed in your terminal's path.
+Copy `env/example.dev.env` to `env/dev.env` and configure your database settings. `OSCAR_BOS_HOST` should be configured to your host's IP or address.
+In the example dev env it asks macOS what the host's address is but this should be changed if you're on Linux.
+Then you can run the `run.sh` script to get started.

 ```
-$ go build && ./aim-oscar
+$ ./run.sh
 ```

 ### Configuration